40 Famous Abstract Paintings: Interpreting The Artist’s Reality

 A bit of harmony is injected into the viewer out of the complete disarray of colors and crisscrossing black lines.

-This combination of the colors is so harmonic that the viewer is said to receive a still note from the painting.
+This combination is so harmonic that the viewer is said to receive a still note from the painting.

-The original one would cost a million bucks probably.
-Looking for a cheap and convenient alterative?
+The original one would probably cost a million bucks.
+Looking for a cheap and convenient alternative?
 Check out Kandinsky Reproduction paintings by PortraitFlip.

 ArtistWassily Kandinsky